jshacks/challenge-legi/README.md

 # Pending Laws Transparency

-This project makes available the Romanian Government' public data about pending laws.
+This project makes the public data about Romanian pending laws searchable.
 The original sites have no search engines and are hard to navigate.

+See it live at [legi.vij.ro](http://legi.vij.ro).

 # JSHacks